leewtai/leewtai.github.io/courses/applied_methods/syllabus.md

 #### - Your Job
   - Come to class, bring your laptop, take chances!
   - Give feedback in office hours or e-mail, I don't want to waste your time.
-  - Avoid e-mailing if possible, share your thoughts on the discussion board instead
+  - Avoid e-mailing if possible, share your thoughts on the discussion board instead.
   - Participate and ask questions, this is not easy!
     - In class: forecast what should be done, compare with what is happening, then summarize the difference.
-    - Canvas: describe what you observe, describe what you expect, communicate clearly.
+    - Canvas: describe what you observe then describe what you expect.
     - To each other: summarize the conversation to ensure you're listening and think constructively before criticizing.
   - Academic honesty: https://www.cs.columbia.edu/education/honesty/